What to do if…

 What can wait

-- You do not need to explain your side immediately to be “cooperative.”
+- You do not need to explain your side immediately to appear cooperative.

-- You do not need to decide today whether to file complaints, request records, or pursue any legal action.
+- You do not need to decide today whether to make a complaint, request records, or take any further legal step.

 Important reassurance